-Students aged 18 or older who are enrolled in a public or private institution of higher education (university or college) including a degree-granting institution or technical college, and who live in on-campus housing or attend at least one in-person class must get a COVID-19 test each week.
+Students who are enrolled in a public or private institution of higher education (university or college) and who live in on-campus housing or attend at least one in-person class must get a COVID-19 test each week.
 Students who test positive should follow the isolation requirements they receive from their school and/or the public health department.